fiat-token/electrumx/README.rst

   time to height 448k (mid January 2017) reported is under 4h 30m.
 On
   the same hardware JElectrum would take around 4 days and electrum-server probably around 1 month.
-- The full current Electrum protocol is implemented.
+- The full Electrum protocol is implemented.
+The only exception is the blockchain.address.get_proof RPC call, which is not used by Electrum GUI clients, and can only be invoked from the command line.
 - Various configurable means of controlling resource consumption and handling denial of service attacks.
 These include maximum connection counts, subscription limits per-connection and across all